Egg Donation Compensation

 Egg Donor Compensation

-On average, women are compensated around $4,000 to $10,000 for their donation.
+On average, women are compensated around $5,500 and up for their donations.
 The actual amount an individual donor will receive may depend upon a variety of factors, such as the following¹:

 - Physical/mental health and medical history